c3sr/scope/README.md

 The accepted syntax is the same as the `CUDA_SELECT_NVCC_ARCH_FLAGS` syntax in the FindCUDA module.

+You can disable benchmarks that depend on NUMA or OpenMP, even if your system supports them

+    cmake -DUSE_OPENMP=OFF -DUSE_NUMA=OFF

 These documents describe how to provide your own dependencies instead of relying on Hunter to download them

 ## Available Benchmarks